 - Population Services International wrote a statement in response to our report (2011)

 $100,000 participation grant

-After a candidate organization signs off on our publishing the interim review, GiveWell will make a $100,000 participation grant from Open Philanthropy, a major supporter of our top charity recommendations with which we work closely.
+After a candidate organization signs off on our publishing the interim review, GiveWell will recommend that it receive a $100,000 participation grant from Open Philanthropy, a major supporter of our top charity recommendations with which we work closely.

 We invite candidate organizations to progress to Phase 2 if we think there is a reasonable chance we will recommend them as a top charity following further investigation.